mcloughlan/personal-site/projects/netcheck/netcheck.md

 This project taught me so much stuff

-- Distributed computing (or at least distrubuted *computers*)
+- Distributed computing (or at least distributed *computers*)
 - Docker and containers
 - Grafana
   - And more stuff about databases
 - Logging
 - Remote access
 - The security concerns of BSSIDs (lol)
 - Documenting for others
-- Desinging dynamic UI for alerts and error identification
+- Designing dynamic UI for alerts and error identification

 Thanks to Ben Fon who got me onto making this project and bought some Pis for it.